crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: Pen, Sticker, Notepad and Wooden phone stand
 - **How to sign up**: Sign up to GitHub, Sign up on the Hacktoberfest site, Make pull requests as mentioned above, Wait for your special edition Hacktoberfest swag from Valor Software.
 - **Notes**: See the [blog post](https://valor-software.com/articles/hacktoberfest-2019-is-coming-and-ngx-bootstrap-strives-for-your-attention.html) for more information.

+#### **Adobe** (T-Shirt and other swags)

+- **Requirements**:
+  - Create five one or more Pull Requests on any of Adobe or Magento repositories.
+- **How to sign up**: There is no formal signup required.
+Create five PRs on either [Adobe](https://github.com/adobe) or [Magento](https://github.com/magento) repositories during the month of October.
+Adobe team will file an issue in November, listing out qualifiying contributors' handles in the file and further instructions to get the swags.
+- **Notes**: In November, Magento folks will file an issue along with a list of qualifiying contributors (those who submitted five PRs during October) with further instructions/steps regarding how to get the swags.
+- **Official blog post announcement:** See more on [official blog](https://opensource.adobe.com/squashtoberfest/)

 ### Top Contributors